The DON’Ts and DO’s complete guide.

 • Do learn to dance the tango or at least watch others dance it.
 Dress nicely, no jeans, sneakers, or other too casual attire.

 • Do carry enough small change.
-Only A few stores have change for bills over 20, and taxis never have change for anything over a 10.
+Only A few stores have change for bills over 1000, and taxis never have change for large notes.

 • Do go to the post office to mail letters or postcards, not the mailbox.
-And do not mail things that are important as the Argentine postal service is not very reliable.
+And do not mail things that are important since the Argentine postal service is not very reliable.

 Now you are prepared to go to this wonderful country and you can impress all the Argentines by showing how much proper etiquette you know, but even if you fail one or twice, don’t be worried, in fact, Argentines are very helpful and relaxed people.

 Lerne Spanisch In Buenos Aires